 When you visit the river, you can enjoy the jacuzzi, boating, kayaking, and even river crossing all at one go.
 To help plan your Dandeli trip with clarity, I’ve clubbed all the places to visit in Dandeli with things to do in each of these spots.

-So here’s what is special in Dandeli – the best places to visit:
+So here’s what is special in Dandeli.

 1. The Kali River

-The main reason why Dandeli is famous is for its river-rafting.
-It’s one of the few spots that offer this escapade.
+Best places to visit in Dandeli: River rafting – it’s one of the few spots that offer this escapade.
 Moreover, with Dandeli being a town offbeat in Northern Karnataka with less concrete structures and more greens, it’s a budget-friendly escapade for everyone.

 Things to do at the Kali River: